 In order to submit those results, we'll just need to invoke the REST API (as detailed in Import Execution Results - REST).

-However, we do not want to have the JIRA credentials hardcoded in GitLab's configuration file.
-Therefore, we'll use some secret variables defined in GitLab project settings.
+However, we do not want to have the Xray API credentials hardcoded in GitLab's configuration file.
+Therefore, we'll use some environment variables defined in project settings, including: